-Lodders’ Family Law team works with experts in other related fields including accountants, tax advisors, trust lawyers, wealth managers, financial advisors, lawyers in foreign jurisdictions and barristers to ensure each and every client benefits from a complete service.
-Our experts have the experience to deliver sound judgment and advice, however, complex an individual case may be.
+Lodders’ Family Law team works with experts in other related fields including accountants, tax advisors, trust lawyers, wealth managers, financial advisors, lawyers in foreign jurisdictions, and barristers to ensure each and every client benefits from a complete service.
+Our team has the experience to deliver sound judgment and advice, however, complex an individual case may be.

 Lodders’ team of specialist divorce solicitors understand that divorce can be a difficult and often painful process.
 Beverley and her team are committed to putting their clients first and minimising the stress caused by divorce.